Discussions focused on the Slow Food communities as a response to the challenges of the future

-June 13, 2019 – The picturesque Tuscan town of Chiusi today welcomes 96 Slow Food representatives from 32 countries for the annual meeting of the Slow Food International Council, which will set the direction for the association’s work over the next 12 months.
+Between June 13 and 16, 2019, the picturesque Tuscan town of Chiusi welcomed 96 Slow Food representatives from 32 countries for the annual meeting of the Slow Food International Council, which gathers annually to set the direction for the association’s work over the next 12 months.

-The focus of the debate during the meeting will be the Slow Food communities, which have been identified as the most effective way to help change the food system from the ground up, starting with our own everyday food.
+The focus of the debate during the meeting was the Slow Food communities, which have been identified as the most effective way to help change the food system from the ground up, starting with our own everyday food.

 The community will become the main form of aggregation for Slow Food within its global organizational structure, as decided at the last International Congress, held in Chengdu, China, in autumn 2017.